Assisted Listening Devices

 Will my hospital or doctor’s office provide me with an ADL?

-Under the Americans for Disabilities Act, MaineHealth member organizations are required to make ADLs available to patients at no charge while they are using our health services.
+Under the Americans for Disabilities Act, MaineHealth organizations are required to make ADLs available to patients at no charge while they are using our health services.